Engineering Junkies

 UK Developing Worlds First Lung Cancer Vaccine LungVax

-The project has secured substantial funding of £1.7 million (approximately $2.1 million) for laboratory research and the initial production of 3,000 doses at Oxford’s Clinical Biomanufacturing Facility over two years.
+The project has already received more than £1.7 million in funding from Cancer Research UK and the CRIS Cancer Foundation.
+The funding will support laboratory research and the production of around 3,000 vaccine doses at Oxford’s Clinical Biomanufacturing Facility over the next two years.

 Cancer Research UK Confirmed on X